I'm a research-driven, systematic thinker doing what I love most: design.

 And that's when I discovered my passion: design.

-My favorite thing about design is its interdisciplinary nature; I love to combine my love for design and research with my interests in science, technology, sustainability etc. My biggest inspiration is the natural world.
-Right now, I do a little bit of everything, from UI design to exhibition design and service design (I’ve even dabbled briefly in biomimetic design and let me tell you, it was super fun!).
+My favorite thing about design is its interdisciplinary nature; I love to combine my love for design and research with my interests in science, technology, sustainability etc. Right now, I do a little bit of everything, from UX and UI design to service design (I’ve even dabbled briefly in biomimetic design and let me tell you, it was super fun!).

 I’m eager to learn and I’d love to work with you!